nodetool-ai/nodetool/docs/models/base_model.md

 ### save

-Save a model instance to DynamoDB and return the instance.
+Save a model instance and return the instance.
 **Args:**

 ### update

-Update the model instance and save it to DynamoDB.
+Update the model instance and save it.
 **Args:**
 - **kwargs**